nsimmons/koa-better-http-proxy/README.md

 The intent is that this be used to modify the proxy response data only.

 Note:
-The other arguments (proxyRes, userReq, userRes) are passed by reference, so you *can* currently exploit this to modify either response's headers, for instance, but this is not a reliable interface.
+The other arguments (proxyRes, ctx) are passed by reference, so you *can* currently exploit this to modify either response's headers, for instance, but this is not a reliable interface.
 I expect to close this exploit in a future release, while providing an additional hook for mutating